 Most states have data breach notification laws which require companies to alert customers if their personal information has been compromised.
 While this seems like a sensible precaution, it’s an incredibly involved and expensive process for a business to carry out in practice.
 When you send out the notification, many people will call, tying up your phone lines.
 You might have to research and then follow different requirements from different states that your customers live in.
 Often, a business that suffers a data breach will ultimately need to hire a notification service because the details of notification are so complex.
 Likewise, if your website goes down because of a cyberattack or if you or your staff fall victim to a social engineering attack (such as a Business Email Compromise scam) that results in the loss of funds, those incidents can represent a significant cost to your business.
-The FBI reported that since January 2015, there has been a 1,300 percent increase in identified exposed losses totaling $3.1 billion since the agency began tracking these scams in 2013.
+In July 2018, the FBI reported that between October 2013 to May 2018, businesses and individuals around the world lost $12.5 billion to the Business Email Compromise scam.

-Such scenarios are hardly rare occurrences: More than half of the nearly 600 small- and medium-sized businesses surveyed by the Ponemon Institute in a 2016 study said they suffered a cyberattack in the past year, and 50 percent said they experienced a data breach involving customer and employee information over the same time period.
+Such scenarios are hardly rare occurrences: 67 percent of the roughly 1,000 small- and medium-sized businesses surveyed by the Ponemon Institute in a 2018 study said they suffered a cyberattack in the past year, and 58 percent said they experienced a data breach involving customer and employee information over the same time period.